pm4py/pm4py-core/docs/source/api.rst

   * :meth:`pm4py.discovery.discover_bpmn_inductive`; discovers a *BPMN model* using the Inductive Miner algorithm.
   * :meth:`pm4py.discovery.discover_heuristics_net`; discovers an *heuristics net* using the Heuristics Miner algorithm.

-Among declarative process models, we offer:
+Among *declarative process models*, ``pmp4py`` currently supports:

-  * :meth:`pm4py.discovery.discover_log_skeleton`; discovers the *log skeleton*.
+  * :meth:`pm4py.discovery.discover_log_skeleton`; discovers a *log skeleton*.
-  * :meth:`pm4py.discovery.discover_temporal_profile`; discovers the *temporal profile*.
+  * :meth:`pm4py.discovery.discover_temporal_profile`; discovers a *temporal profile*.

 Conformance Checking (:mod:`pm4py.conformance`)
 ------------------------------------------
-Conformance checking is a techniques to compare a process model with an event log of the same process.
+Conformance checking techniques compare a process model with an event log of the same process.
 The goal is to check if the event log conforms to the model, and, vice versa.
-Among procedural process models, we have:
+Among procedural process models, ``pmp4py`` currently supports:

   * :meth:`pm4py.conformance.conformance_diagnostics_token_based_replay`; token-based replay between the event log and a *Petri net*.
-  * :meth:`pm4py.conformance.conformance_diagnostics_alignments`; alignments-based replay between the event log and a *Petri net*.
+  * :meth:`pm4py.conformance.conformance_diagnostics_alignments`; alignment-based replay between the event log and a *Petri net*.
   * :meth:`pm4py.conformance.fitness_token_based_replay`; evaluation of the fitness between an event log and a *Petri net* using token-based replay.
   * :meth:`pm4py.conformance.fitness_alignments`; evaluation of the fitness between an event log and a *Petri net* using alignments.
   * :meth:`pm4py.conformance.precision_token_based_replay`; evaluation of the precision between an event log and a *Petri net* using token-based replay.
   * :meth:`pm4py.conformance.precision_alignments`; evaluation of the precision between an event log and a *Petri net* using alignments.

-Among declarative process models, we offer:
+Among declarative process models, ``pmp4py`` currently supports:

   * :meth:`pm4py.conformance.conformance_log_skeleton`; conformance checking using the *log skeleton*.
   * :meth:`pm4py.conformance.conformance_temporal_profile`; conformance checking using the *temporal profile*.

 Visualization (:mod:`pm4py.vis`)
 ------------------------------------------
-We offer a set of visualizations for process models and statistics.
+The ``pm4py`` library implements basic visualizations of process models and statistics.
-Among the on-screen visualizations, we have:
+Among the on-screen visualizations, ``pmp4py`` currently supports:

   * :meth:`pm4py.vis.view_petri_net`; views a *Petri net* model.
   * :meth:`pm4py.vis.view_dfg`; views a *directly-follows graph* annotated with the frequency.